KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 * `status` - Optional.
 The development stage of the profile.
 It can be either `ALPHA`, `BETA`, `STABLE` or `DEPRECATED`.
 * `label` - Required.
 The label used to present the profile to the Vulkan developer.
 * `description` - Required.
 The description of the profile.
-* `contributors` - Required.
+* `contributors` - Optional.
 The list of contributors of the profile.
-* `history` - Required.
-The version history of the profile file.
+* `history` - Optional.
+The version history of the profile.
 * `profiles` - Optional.
 The list of profiles required by the profile.
 * `capabilities` - Required.
 The list of capability sets that can be referenced by a profile.
 * `fallback` - Optional.
 The list of profiles recommended if the checked profile is not supported by the platform.